xzh78/Portfolio/_pages/about.md

   </div>
   <div class="col l8">
     <p>
       I am a London-based multidisciplinary designer with a background in mechanical engineering and product design.
-I am currently studying towards the MA/MSc Innovation Design Engineering, at Royal College of Art and Imperial College London.
+I have recently completed a double Master’s degree (MA/MSc) in Innovation Design Engineering, at Royal College of Art and Imperial College London.
 I worked as a product design engineer in Paris prior to my Masters, gaining valuable product design and development experience through sophisticated yet accessible healthcare products.
     </p>
     <p>
       My unique cross-cultural and cross-functional background have enabled me to become the designer I am today, able to better understand the needs of the users and to approach product ideas with an open-mind.